microsoft/WindowsCompositionSamples/README.md

 `_telemetryClient = new TelemetryClient();`

 A detailed privacy agreement can be found [here](https://go.microsoft.com/fwlink/?LinkId=521839) or in the 'Settings' section of the app.

+## Images

+ The images used in this application are sourced from a variety of Microsoft employees, but we'd like to specially thank Conroy for his contribution.
+[See more of his content here.]("https://www.instagram.com/conroy.williamson/">).